mircealungu/mircea/thoughtstream.md

 My answer to the two questions from the [interview](https://youtu.be/qRY-foz-ZAw?t=2364) with Robert Waldinger on happiness:

-**Why are you alive?** To make the world ever so slightly better.
+- **Why are you alive?** To make the world ever so slightly better.

-**For what are you willing to die today?** I can list people for which I would die.
+- **For what are you willing to die today?** I can list people for which I would die.
 I don't think I would die for an idea.

-It was interesting to see the answer of the host on would you die for your country?
+It was interesting to see the answer of the host to *"Would you die for your country"*?
+Nope.
 I wrote about this before: I don't think our generation is ready to die for the abstract concept of a nation anymore.

 **